Two differences between a novel and a short story

 We’ve covered a lot of no-nos in short story writing, and I know it all sounds painful and boring.
 Hang in there, though.
 Writing short stories are incredible teachers.
 They teach you how to write concisely.
 They teach you to remove unnecessary dialogue, scenes, and words you once thought were necessary.
 Short stories teach you how much impact you can create in so few words.
 You can become a powerful writer if you master such an incredible, yet overlooked, tool.
 I haven’t mastered it, and I’m not sure I ever will.
 It’s hard, but it’s a journey.
 And it’s worth taking.

-Authors’ Tale is going to open submissions for their second anthology in June 2017.
 If you’d like help writing short stories, this is a great, affordable opportunity to workshop a story and learn what it takes to write a great one.
 The writing community will also offer workshops soon, so if you join the group, you’ll receive updates when that starts up.

 Good luck on your short story journey.
 Read a lot, then write a lot, then publish a lot.
 Good luck!